Scalar field effective potentials in de Sitter spacetime: Discussion

 It is clear from our results for light fields in eqs.~(\ref{equ:VSlight}) and (\ref{equ:VClight}) that the constraint effective potential does not suffer from the same infrared problem as the standard effective potential.
 Although our explicit calculation was only done to one loop order, this finding would appear to be valid to all orders.
 For the standard effective potential, adding a tadpole loop to a propagator line in the loop expansion gives a factor that is parametrically of order

-where $\omega_0^2=V''(\bar\phi)$ is the lowest eigenvalue (\ref{equ:eveq}) of the differential operator $\hat{O}(\bar\phi)$.
-For light fields, $M\ll \lambda^{1/4}H$, this is greater than one, and therefore perturbation theory is not applicable.
-In the case of the constraint effective potential, the constraint removes the $n=0$ term from the sum, so the contribution from the tadpole is
+where $\omega_0^2=V''(\bar\phi)$ is the lowest eigenvalue (\ref{equ:eveq}) of the Hessian, $\hat{O}(\bar\phi)$.
+For light fields, $M\ll \lambda^{1/4}H$, eq.(\ref{equ:IRdiv}) becomes larger than one, and perturbation theory is therefore not applicable.
+In the case of the constraint effective potential, the constraint removes the $n=0$ term from the sum (\ref{Eq:I_1}), so the contribution from the tadpole is

 with $\omega_1^2\approx 4H^2$ for light fields.
 More generally, because the $n=0$ is absent, no contributions of the form (\ref{equ:IRdiv}) can arise from other diagrams either.
 Therefore we expect that the constraint effective potential is well approximated by the one-loop result, as long as $\lambda\ll1$.